PySimpleGUI/PySimpleGUI/README.md

 * [Home Website](https://PySimpleGUI.com) - New PySimpleGUI home page
 * [GitHub Repo](https://github.PySimpleGUI.com) - Informational only.
 Download from PyPi with pip.
 * [Updated Documentation](https://docs.PySimpleGUI.com) - Everything you need to know about the latest and best PySimpleGUI
 	* [Cookbook](https://cookbook.PySimpleGUI.com) - Step-by-step PySimpleGUI basics.
-Find starting point that is close to what you need.
+Find a starting point that is close to what you need.
 	* [Call Reference](https://cookbook.PySimpleGUI.com) - Just the facts, Ma'am
 * [Udemy Course](https://udemy.PySimpleGUI.com) - Become a GUI expert with PySimpleGUI